 2.2 Otolith shape

 The shape of the otoliths was quantified using wavelet coefficients using R v3.6.0 (R Core Team, 2019).
 The R package ‘shapeR’ was used to calculate both Normalized Elliptic Fourier and the discrete wavelet coefficients using photographs of each otolith which create mathematical representations of the otolith outlines.
 All otoliths were photographed using a light microscope and reflected light with the otolith placed with distal surface up on a black background.
 The procedure followed is fully detailed in Libungan and Pálsson (2015) although some photos of otoliths needed manual editing to accurately capture the otolith outlines.
-Briefly, the wavelet method fits a series of approximating functions within restricted domains to quantify the outline shapes (Graps 1995).
-The elliptical Fourier method by contrast fits a number of harmonic functions to capture crenulations and lobes on the edges of the otoliths (Tracey et al. 2006).
+Once the photos were captured the outlines of the otoliths were smoothed to remove high frequency pixel noise around the otolith outlines using the smoothout() function with 100 iterations.
+The wavelet method then fitted a series of approximating functions within restricted domains to quantify the outline shapes (Graps 1995).
+The elliptical Fourier method by contrast fitted a number of harmonic functions to capture crenulations and lobes on the edges of the otoliths (Tracey et al. 2006).
 Both methods result in coefficients which can be used to quantify the shape.
-The wavelet method was found to more accurately reproduce the shape of the otoliths and there was used for the remaining analysis.
+Using 10 wavelets (63 wavelet coefficients), >99 % of otolith shape was explained as opposed to the elliptical Fourier transformed coefficients which were only able to reproduce 95% of the shape (Fourier transformed results not shown) and we therefore proceeded only with the wavelet analysis.

 To visualise the difference in mean shape between the three sites, the mean shape was reconstructed using the mean wavelets for each site.
 Wavelet coefficients were standardised for fish length as per Libungan and Pálsson (2015) before analysis to test for differences between the three sites.